Sapphirine/video_caption_generation/README.md

 BLEU scores are calculated for the evaluation of the models.
 Greedy and Beam Search Algorithms are used for Real-Time Testing

+The video explaining the project can be found  <a href="https://www.youtube.com/watch?v=rJquNZ1nzvY">here</a>